 Other enzymes added to our bread include protease and xylanase.
 They mostly function to improve the dough strength, bread volume and softness of texture.

 Did you know that all Furlani products are suitable for a lacto-vegetarian diet?
 This is made possible because we use these microbial enzymes in our bread and cheese making processes.
 All Furlani products do not contain any artificial flavours.
-For people who follow a plant-based diet, all Furlani products are suitable except for our Soft Rolls and Aged Cheddar biscuit that are made with real butter.
 Read all about it HERE.